cloudflare/cloudflare-docs/content/ssl/edge-certificates/additional-options/always-use-https.md

 #### Page Rules

-If only some parts of your application can support HTTPS traffic, do not enable **Always Use HTTPS** at the zone level and use [Page Rules](/support/page-rules/understanding-and-configuring-cloudflare-page-rules-page-rules-tutorial/) to selectively enable this feature for specific URLs.
+If only some parts of your application can support HTTPS traffic, do not enable **Always Use HTTPS** at the domain level and use [Page Rules](/support/page-rules/understanding-and-configuring-cloudflare-page-rules-page-rules-tutorial/) to selectively enable this feature for specific URLs.

 #### Redirects